quantumghent/TensorTutorials/lectures/3-MatrixProductStates/InfiniteMPS.md

 :align: center
 ```

 The first part is just the product of the expectation values of $O^\alpha$ and $O^\beta$, called the disconnected part of the correlation function, and the rest is an exponentially decaying part.
 This expression implies that connected correlation functions of an MPS *always* decay exponentially, which is one of the reasons why MPS are not well suited for capturing critical states.
-The correlation length $\xi is determined by the second largest eigenvalue of the transfer matrix $\lambda_1$ as
+The correlation length $\xi$ is determined by the second largest eigenvalue of the transfer matrix $\lambda_1$ as

 ```{math}
 \xi = -\frac{1}{\log|\lambda_\mathrm{max}|}.